Data reconciliation in finance: why numbers differ

-They’re between two correct numbers that don’t match.
+They are between two correct numbers that do not match.

 Same issuer.
 Same reporting period.
 Different answer.